themagicalmammal/howtolinux/README.md

 # How to Popbuntu?
 ###### This is done exclusively on Pop OS 20.10 but, this should work on almost every Ubuntu-based Distros.
-These are the set of tweaks I use on my Pop OS.
+These is a extensive Guide on the set of things I use.
 I have two computers one is a 7th Gen i5 lappy with SSD the other one is a 3rd Gen 6 years old desktop.
-These tweaks are added based on my experience over five months using pop on them both.
+These tweaks are added based on my experience over six months using pop on them.

 # Index